 Q. What does toxic ammonia convert into during the nitrogen cycle?

-A. First, oxygen-loving bacteria, called Nitrosomonas, feed on ammonia and through biological processes they excrete nitrite, a less toxic but still dangerous chemical.
+A. First, oxygen-loving bacteria, called Nitrosomonas, feed on ammonia and produce nitrite as a by product, a less toxic but still dangerous chemical.
 Another oxygen-utilizing bacteria, called Nitrobacter, feeds on the nitrite, converting it into relatively harmless nitrate.
 Nitrate can be used by plants in the aquarium, or can be removed with water changes.

 Many beginning hobbyists are anxious to add fish immediately after setting up a new aquarium.
 But the key to successful fish-keeping is patience and an understanding of what it takes to transform a container full of water into a life-supporting ecosystem free of toxic compounds.